The-OpenROAD-Project/OpenROAD/docs/tutorials/FlowTutorial.md

 ![sky130 LEF file load](./images/sky130_lef_load.png)

-## Manual Usage Of The OpenROAD Flow For Better User Control And Results
+## Understanding and Analyzing OpenROAD Flow Stages and Results

 The OpenROAD flow is fully automated and yet the user can usefully intervene to explore, analyze and optimize your design flow for good PPA.